Countdown until the world record challenge begins!

-In May 2019, I’ll be aiming to break a world record for running from the bottom of the UK to the top – from Land’s End to John o’ Groats (LEJOG).
+On 25th May 2019, I’ll start an attempt to break a world record for running from the bottom of the UK to the top – Land’s End to John o’ Groats (LEJOG).

 This means I will need to run around 100 miles a day.

 - Distance: Nearly 850 miles

 - Time: Less than 9 days, 2 hours, 26 minutes